pemazzon/CAPRIUserGuide/docs/UsingSLURM.rst

  Memory Utilized: 4.06 GB
  Memory Efficiency: 10.39% of 39.06 GB

 The above job was very good at requesting computing cores.
-On the opposite site 40 GB of RAM was requested (and were therefore *reserved* throughout all the time the job was running!) but just 4 GB were needed...
+On the opposite side 40 GB of RAM was requested (and were therefore *reserved* throughout job execution!) but just above 4 GB were needed...